Qiskit/qiskit-tutorials/README.md

 Here we have a few examples of quantum games.
 Enjoy!

 ### 3. [Appendix](appendix)<a id='appendix'></a>
 This is where the rest of the tutorials are.
-They are not guaranteed to work with the latest version of the QISKit.
+They are not guaranteed to work with the latest version of the QISKit, but we will do our best.
 ***

 ## Contributing